country | year | cases | population |

 ## 5 China 2000.0 213766.0 1.280429e+09

 In the next section, we’ll be using the WHO surveillance of disease incidence data (link).
-I originally wrote this using data from 2020, but the WHO has since migrated to a new system and now provides their data in a much tidier long form (Excel link).
+I originally wrote this using data from 2020, but the WHO has since migrated to a new system and now provides their data in a much tidier long form (link).
 For demonstration purposes, I’ll continue using the messier 2020 data, but the link is no longer available on the WHO’s site.

 It will require some preprocessing before it’s suitable for a demonstration.
 I’ll do some of it, but in this section, you’re going to do the rest.